-Net income attributable to noncontrolling interests was approximately \$2.1 million for the first quarter of fiscal year 2024 compared to \$1.5 million for the first quarter of fiscal year 2023.
+Net income attributable to noncontrolling interests was approximately \$2.6 million for the second quarter of fiscal year 2024 compared to \$3.2 million for the second quarter of fiscal year 2023.
+Net income attributable to noncontrolling interests was approximately \$4.7 million for the first six months of fiscal years 2024 and 2023.
 These amounts represent the other owners' share of the income of NuGen and One Earth.

-As a result of the foregoing, net income attributable to REX common shareholders for the first quarter of fiscal year 2024 was approximately \$10.2 million, compared to net income attributable to REX common shareholders of approximately \$5.2 million for the first quarter of fiscal year 2023.
+As a result of the foregoing, net income attributable to REX common shareholders for the second quarter of fiscal year 2024 was approximately \$12.4 million, compared to net income attributable to REX common shareholders of approximately \$9.1 million for the second quarter of fiscal year 2023.
+Net income attributable to REX common shareholders from the first six months of fiscal year 2024 was approximately \$22.6 million, compared to net income attributable to REX common shareholders from the first six of approximately \$14.3 million for the first six months of fiscal year 2023.